marcfeather/Ready_to_use_TicketIT/readme.md

 --> However the recaptcha is not required for the connection !

---> To activate Recaptcha, please inform your public key in
+--> To activate Recaptcha, please inform your public key in<br />
     the file '/resources/views/auth/login.blade.php' in data-sitekey='your_public_site_key'

 --> It's possible that your Recaptcha does not work in localhost configuration